Šubula: Associations with other deities

 Many researchers assume that Šubula was Nergal's son.
 Among the supporters of this interpretation are Andrew R. George, Frans Wiggermann and Julia Krul.
 It has been argued that such a connection could be a reflection of the location of his cult center, Ṣupur-Šubula, in the proximity of Nergal's city, Kutha.
 However, as noted by Jeremiah Peterson, it is unclear if the god list An = Anum, usually used to support this theory, recognizes him as Nergal's son, as the corresponding section contains a lacuna.
 Another possible restoration would instead make him the son of Ishum.
 Those two gods appear together very commonly in known sources, but the nature of the connection between them is not certain.
 In one text, Ishum and Šubula are called the "gods of Tigris and Euphrates."

 According to the god list An = Anum, Šubula's wife was Tadmuštum, who was also an underworld deity.

+In a bilingual Akkadian-Amorite lexical list dated to the Old Babylonian period, Šubula's Amorite counterpart was Ġalamu (ḫa-la-mu), whose name is presumed to be a cognate of Ugaritic ġlm, literally "boy, youth", but as an epithet also metaphorically "the noble".
+Presumably this figure was a minor deity in the Amorite pantheon.
+A connection with Ḫalmu and Ḫalamu, a pair of sparsely attested primordial ancestral deities known from the lexical list Diri from Old Babylonian Nippur, has been ruled out.